emmercm/www/src/blog/_effective-how-to-template.md

 > ❌ A how-to guide should _not_ be:
 >
 > -   Written once and never reviewed for accuracy again
 > -   An incident runbook on how to resolve a severe issue (see "[An Effective Incident Runbook Template](/blog/an-effective-incident-runbook-template)").
-But how-to guides may be linked to from incident runbooks.
+However how-to guides may be linked from incident runbooks.

->
-> When staring a brand new document, here are some questions you need to
+> When starting a brand new document, here are some questions you need to
 > consider:
 >
 > **What is the audience for this document?**